oguzhanKomcu/oguzhanKomcu/README.md

 ## Hi there 👋

 Hello, I'm Oğuzhan.
-I am a software developer who produces and develops projects in the field of software, tests and plans for the future.
-Although my general area is to develop back-ends, I can also develop projects created with the technologies that come within the scope of .Net.
-I also try to support the open source projects available here.
+I'm a software developer who produces and develops projects in the software field, tests them and makes plans for the future.
+Although my general field is back-end development, I can also develop projects created with technologies that fall within the scope of .Net.
+I also try to support open source projects here.

-Here I am sharing my completed projects that I am still developing.
+Here I share my projects that I'm still developing and completed.

-📫 How to reach me = komcuoguzz@gmail.com   /    oguzkomcu@gmail.com
+📫 How to reach me =  oguzkomcu@gmail.com

 ## 🌐Socials